 Details of your qualifications, skills, experience and employment history, including start and end dates, with previous employers and Ambient Support.

-Information about your marital status, next of kin, dependants and emergency contacts.
+Information about your marital status, next of kin, dependents and emergency contacts.

 Information about your nationality and entitlement to work in the UK.